Table of Contents

-Talking in terms of computing, a web application or a web app can be termed as a client-server computer program where the client, including the user interface and client-side logic, runs in a web browser.
+Talking in terms of computing, a web applications architecture or web components can be termed as a client-server computer program where the client, including the user interface and client-side logic, runs in a web browser.
 Some of the most common types of web applications are webmail, online retail sales, online banking, and online auctions among many others.

 With HTML5, came the explicit language support which makes applications that are loaded as web pages, but can also store data locally and still keep on functioning while offline.